Roofing dumpster rental in El Paso

 Six-foot tarp perimeter

-Stage magnetic sweepers on the tarp side so nail cleanup can run in parallel with your loading process.
+Stage magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading your heavy debris.

 Tile, Slate, and Metal Roof Tear-off Containers